 The Operations Division oversees the full life cycle of energy resource development in Alberta.
 It works with companies and stakeholders to assess new development proposals and also holds companies accountable for delivering positive outcomes while meeting regulatory requirements—from design and construction through to active operations and, ultimately, decommissioning.

-This division is made up of five branches—Authorizations, Environment and Operational Performance, Closure and Liability, Strategic Delivery, and Innovation and Industry Intelligence —that focus on consistent and efficient use of the existing regulatory tools and processes to ensure compliance, industry performance reporting, and improvement of the effectiveness and efficiency of our regulatory system across each of the sectors we regulate.
+This division is made up of four branches—Authorizations, Environment and Operational Performance, Closure and Liability, and Strategic Delivery —that focus on consistent and efficient use of the existing regulatory tools and processes to ensure compliance, industry performance reporting, and improvement of the effectiveness and efficiency of our regulatory system across each of the sectors we regulate.

 - Executive Vice President, Mark Taylor